gbracha/lessRestrictedMixins/proposal.md

 ##Semantics

-As noted, only one of the existing three restrictions on classes used as mixins in retained: the class cannot have a non-trivial constructor.
-This in turn implies that its superclass cannot have a non-trivial constructor.
+As noted, only one of the existing three restrictions on classes used as mixins is retained: the class cannot have a non-trivial constructor.
+This in turn implies that its superclass must have a trivial constructor.

 A mixin application is treated as subtype of the class whose mixin is being applied.
 Warnings are given if this would not in fact be the case.
-Specifically, if the mixin is applied to a superclass that is not a subtype of the superclass of origianl class, a warning issued.
+Specifically, if the mixin is applied to a superclass that is not a subtype of the superclass of original class, a warning issued.
 This serves two purposes:

 + It gives notice that **super** calls in the code may fail, as they will be bound to the actual superclass which may be lacking expected members.